UniBee-Billing/unibee-go-client/docs/MerchantSubscriptionDetailGet200ResponseData.md

 NewMerchantSubscriptionDetailGet200ResponseDataWithDefaults instantiates a new MerchantSubscriptionDetailGet200ResponseData object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetAddonParams

+`func (o *MerchantSubscriptionDetailGet200ResponseData) GetAddonParams() []UnibeeApiBeanPlanAddonParam`

+GetAddonParams returns the AddonParams field if non-nil, zero value otherwise.

+### GetAddonParamsOk

+`func (o *MerchantSubscriptionDetailGet200ResponseData) GetAddonParamsOk() (*[]UnibeeApiBeanPlanAddonParam, bool)`

+GetAddonParamsOk returns a tuple with the AddonParams field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAddonParams

+`func (o *MerchantSubscriptionDetailGet200ResponseData) SetAddonParams(v []UnibeeApiBeanPlanAddonParam)`

+SetAddonParams sets AddonParams field to given value.

+### HasAddonParams

+`func (o *MerchantSubscriptionDetailGet200ResponseData) HasAddonParams() bool`

+HasAddonParams returns a boolean if a field has been set.

 ### GetAddons